eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

-**Question 2:** How Wallet Instance shall verify the inclusion of an access certificate in a Certificate Transparency Log?
+**Question 2:** How shall a Wallet Instance verify the inclusion of an access certificate in a Certificate Transparency Log?

 In the Web PKI, browsers do not directly interact with Certificate Transparency (CT) logs to verify the inclusion of a certificate.
 Instead, they **trust the